Romuva (religion): Relation with Hinduism

 The Romuva religion shares similarities with Hinduism.
 For example, in Lithuanian, the word darna means harmony and coherence, and for Lithuanian pagans, that is a religious tenet as well – the balance of the world.
 It also superficially resembles the word dharma, Hinduism's cosmic order.
-The linguistic similarity between darna and dharma is likely a coincidence – scholars say the two do not necessarily share an etymology.
+The linguistic similarity between darna and dharma is likely a coincidence – some scholars say the two do not necessarily share an etymology, while others point to a common Indo-European connection.
 But for Lithuania's Romuva community, which traces its traditions back to ancient folklore, it is evidence of a connection to India, Hinduism and Sanskrit that has become a part of their Romuva identity, along with its pantheon of gods and fairly standard pagan rituals.
 Some believe that the connection between Hinduism and Romuva made Romuva to be more than a "primitive, shamanic religious tradition".